 by Mike Ratliff

-Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned– for sin indeed was in the world before the law was given, but sin is not counted where there is no law.
-Yet death reigned from Adam to Moses, even over those whose sinning was not like the transgression of Adam, who was a type of the one who was to come.
-(Romans 5:12-14 ESV)
+12 Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned— 13 for until the Law sin was in the world, but sin is not imputed when there is no law.
+14 Nevertheless death reigned from Adam until Moses, even over those who had not sinned in the likeness of the offense of Adam, who is a type of Him who was to come.
+Romans 5:12-14 (NASB)

-And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
-(Genesis 2:16-17 ESV)
+16 The Lord God commanded the man, saying, “From any tree of the garden you may eat freely; 17 but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
+Genesis 2:16-17 (NASB)

-So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.
-(Genesis 3:6 ESV)
+6 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took from its fruit and ate; and she gave also to her husband with her, and he ate.
+Genesis 3:6 (NASB)

 Their Spirits, the part of them that related to God vertically, had become cut off from Him because of sin being in the heart.
-Their Souls, the part of them that related to their environment, took over control.
+Their flesh, the part of them that related to their environment, took over control.
 The fulfillment they had always received from their relationship with God was gone.
-Sin was now present in them and their Souls, desperate for fulfillment began to seek it from the flesh.
+Sin was now present in them and their flesh, desperate for fulfillment began to seek it.
 They had died spiritually.
-They went from being Spirit-led to being Soul-led.
+They went from being Spirit-led to being flesh bound.
 Their bodies also began the process of dying.

 Adam’s sin contaminated our entire race.
 All born of Adam are in the same spiritual death condition that Adam and Eve found themselves after they sinned.
 Sin came into the world through one man, and death through sin, and so death spread to all men because all sinned.
 Pelagius argued that this last statement was untrue.
 He was a moralist who taught that all men are capable of not sinning.
 How would that be possible?
 He taught that people could simply make up their minds to not sin then use their will power to do good.
 He argued that we do not need God’s help in this endeavor either.
 Not only is that fallacious, it is unscriptural.
 All are born dead in their trespasses and sins.